mikehas/distance_map/README.md

 Detailed information for each commute is also displayed in a sortable table.

-The table includes, commute time, commute distance, travel time, and fuel use for each scenario.
+The table includes, commute time, commute distance and estimated fuel use for each scenario.